smalot/bootstrap-datetimepicker/README.md

 # Home

-As 'bootstrap-datetimepicker' is restricted to the date scope (day, month, year), this project aims to support too the time picking (hour, minutes).
+As 'bootstrap-datepicker' is restricted to the date scope (day, month, year), this project aims to support too the time picking (hour, minutes).

 # Screenshots